CrazyCritic89/SteamHapticsSinger/README.md

 ### Midi files tips:

-Midi files may need to be edited with a software such [MidiEditor](https://www.midieditor.org/) to be correctly played with Steam Controller Singer following the next tips:
+Midi files may need to be edited with a software such as [MidiEditor](https://www.midieditor.org/) to be correctly played with Steam Haptics Singer following the next tips:

 * Notes from midi channel 0 are played on right haptic
 * Notes from midi channel 1 are played on left haptic